-All stories have a central theme or focus, and what makes a story good is how all its details work together to illustrate that point.
+All stories have a central theme or focus, but what makes them great is how all their details work together to illustrate that point.
 In order to effectively communicate some fundamental idea, the story must be clear.
 And when it comes to expressing ourselves and our identities, our stories can’t be clear until we understand ourselves.
-Although social technology has drastically furthered our freedom of expression, it has yet to help us with clarity.
+Although social technology has dramatically furthered our freedom of expression, it has yet to help us with clarity.

-Luckily, I’m not alone in this problem – I’ve talked with some friends who’ve helped me focus my thoughts.
 As I’ve written previously, social design works because it fills the gap between identity and community, helping one person connect with others.
 It does this by facilitating conversation.
 But it’s the storytelling in that conversation that really helps us communicate effectively.
 We tell stories to illustrate who we are, what we feel and what we want everyone to understand.
-It works because, as social beings, we relate to and empathize with each other through our experiences.
+It works because, as social beings, we relate to and empathize with one another through our experiences.

-Storytelling has been used as a teaching method for thousands of years, yet despite its ubiquity, we are still unable to help each other tell our own stories.
-History shows us that we have continually struggled for the freedom of expression, the very thing which acknowledges our individualism.
-But now, many of us live in a modern world that not only allows this freedom, but encourages it to a fault.
+Storytelling has been used as a teaching method for thousands of years, yet despite its ubiquity, we still struggle tell our own stories clearly.
+It’s not about the minutia of what we do every day that makes us who we are, it’s why we do those things, what really drives us.
+History shows us that we have continually struggled for the freedom of expression, the very thing which fundamentally acknowledges our individualism.
+But now, our modern world not only allows this freedom, but encourages it to a fault.
 Storytelling requires focus, and we’re falling short.

-Social technology aims to mimic real society, but real society may not be the best role model.
-These days, we’re allowed so many choices for so many things that it’s becoming increasingly difficult to focus on what’s really important.
-Psychological research posits that we are the unhappiest generation yet, not because of some chemical imbalance, but simply because we are overwhelmed with the number of options we have, more paralyzed to make choices and more unhappy with our decisions.
-In many ways, it was easier to exist hundreds of years ago because we felt we needed less.
-The truth is, we need just as little now as we did then – we’re just distracted.
+Social technology aims to mimic society but society may not be the best role model.
+The multitude of choice makes it increasingly difficult to focus on what’s really important.
+Psychological research posits that millennials may be the unhappiest generation yet, not because of some chemical imbalance, but simply because we are overwhelmed by the number of options we have, more paralyzed to make choices and more unhappy with our decisions.
+In certain ways, it was easier to exist several hundred years ago because we felt we needed less to be content.
+The truth is, we need just as little today as we did then – we’re just distracted.

-The same is true for communication.
-On Facebook, Twitter, YouTube and the multitude of other social services, anything that might be thoughtful or meaningful gets lost among the dribble.
-Conversation is more boring or entertaining than it is helpful.
-At this point, even if someone can articulate some profound thoughts, do we even notice?
-Can we even hear it anymore?
+On Facebook, Twitter, YouTube and the multitude of other social services and media, anything that might be thoughtful or meaningful gets lost among the dribble.
+Conversation is more boring or mildly entertaining than it is insightful and helpful.
+At this point, even if someone articulates profound thoughts, do we even notice?
+Can we even hear them anymore?

-Having the freedom of expression simply means that we have an outlet for all the emotions we are filled with and a community to listen.
-Naturally, our friends make up that community now, because they understand us, are quick to validate what we say and are forgiving when we aren’t clear on our thoughts.
-Outside that trusted group, however, communication isn’t working well.
 When you give everyone in the world an outlet for their emotions and make it public, you get what we have now: a chaotic collection of thoughts ranging from the most profound to the most dull, from the most humdrum to the most enraging.
 Furthermore, we see a spectrum of communal results, from new relationships and reunited families to murders, hate groups, riots and political strife.
-And you get it all louder and stronger because this is the first time people from all over the world can interact in the same rooms.
+And you get it all louder and stronger because this is the first time people from all over the world can interact in the same room.